ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 ```
 oc get routes -n <PROJECT_NAME>
 ```
 In the output of the command, you can see the URLs for the proxy and the console.
-You need to add `https://` to the beginning console URL to to access the console.
+You need to add `https://` to the beginning console URL to access the console.
 You do not need to add a port to the URL.

 In your browser, you can see the console log in screen:
 - For the **User ID**, use the value you provided for the `email:` field in the `ibp-console.yaml` file.